Chevrotain/chevrotain/packages/website/docs/tutorial/step1_lexing.md

 The Lexing Result will contain:

 1. A Token Vector.
-2.  the lexing errors (if any were encountered)
+2. The lexing errors (if any were encountered).
-3. And other [Token groups](https://github.com/chevrotain/chevrotain/blob/master/examples/lexer/token_groups/token_groups.js) (if grouping was used)
+3. Other [Token groups](https://github.com/chevrotain/chevrotain/blob/master/examples/lexer/token_groups/token_groups.js) (if grouping was used).